FairNAS: Rethinking Evaluation Fairness of Weight Sharing Neural Architecture Search: More Discussion of Algorithms

-Algorithm~\ref{alg:fair_sample} details the supernet training stage of our approach.
+Figure~\ref{fig:one-shot-strategy} details the supernet training stage of our approach.
 In fact, it's inherently efficient regarding GPU utilization.
 Even on powerful machines such as Tesla V100, it can make full use of GPU without special optimization.
-Most of existing deep learning frameworks allow paralleled execution between data generation and gradient calculation.
-Since a mini-batch of data is reused by $m$ times of backpropagation, it can exploit this parallelism to the extreme: a GPU is always busy because the data is ready whenever required, which shortens the training time.
+As most of the existing deep learning frameworks allow paralleled execution between data generation and gradient calculation, our algorithm can exploit this parallelism to the extreme since a mini-batch of data is reused by $m$ times of backpropagation.
+The GPUs are always busy because the data is ready whenever required, which shortens the training time.
 Moreover, our method works in a single-path way, which is memory friendly.

-Note that SF in the paper can be easily extended by a preprocessing function in case of irregular search spaces, with a minor modification of Algorithm~\ref{alg:fair_sample}.
-For example, the $l$-th layer of a general case with a depth $L$ has $m_l$ choices.
+\textbf{Irregular Search Spaces.} Note that SF in the paper can be easily extended by a preprocessing function in case of irregular search spaces (i.e. the number of operations are not the same for each layer).
+We only need to make a minor modification of Algorithm~\ref{alg:fair_sample}.
+Say the $l$-th layer has $m_l$ choices.
 Suppose $M = \max (m_l)$, we randomly choose $M-m_l$ extra operations from $m_l$ choices and regard these extra options as different ones from the original search space.
 Therefore, the input condition of Algorithm~\ref{alg:fair_sample} still hold and we can use it directly.
 This procedure can be regarded as an approximated SF.
-Perfect SF for irregular cases remains as our future work.
+However, perfect SF for irregular cases remains as our future work.